haleyhorton/drachtio-new-site/docs/api/srf/srf.md

 ```

 ### Srf.SipError
 Static property returning a SipError class.
-A SipError has 'status' and 'reason' properties corresponding to the sip non-success result.
+A SipError has 'status' and 'reason' properties corresponding to the SIP non-success result.

 #### Returns:
 SipError - a SipError object